Last Updated on 30 January 2026 by Cycloscope

 Chapman Cycles (Rhode Island)

-The details show that care thought, and consideration went into every aspect of the frame and its components.
+The details show that care, thought, and consideration went into every aspect of the frame and its components.
 He focuses mostly on commuter and light touring bikes.
-His mixte frames are stunning.
+His Mixte frames are stunning.

-The custom frame and fork set start at $2600.
+The custom frame-and-fork set starts at $2600.

 Done dreaming?
 Check out something more wallet-friendly